 A cloud access security broker (CASB) is a software tool or service that sits between an organization's on-premises infrastructure and a cloud provider's infrastructure.
 A CASB acts as a gatekeeper, allowing the organization to extend the reach of their security policies beyond their own infrastructure.

 CASBs use auto-discovery to identify cloud applications in use and identify high-risk applications, high-risk users and other key risk factors.
 Cloud access brokers may enforce a number of different security access controls, including encryption and device profiling.
 They may also provide other services such as credential mapping when single sign-on is not available.

+CASB tools have evolved to include, or work alongside, other IT security services -- though some vendors, such as Netskope and Bitglass, still offer stand-alone tools.
 CASBs are particularly useful in organizations with shadow IT operations or liberal security policies that allow operating units to procure and manage their own cloud resources.
-The data that CASBs collect data that can be used for reasons other than security, such as monitoring cloud service usage for budgeting purposes.
+The data that CASBs collect can be used for reasons other than security, such as monitoring cloud service usage for budgeting purposes.

 Vendors in the cloud access security space include SkyHigh Networks and Netskope.
 Microsoft includes CASB functionality in its base Azure security services at no extra charge.
 To meet the needs of IaaS and PaaS users, CASB vendors have added or expanded functionality for security tasks, such as the following:

 - Single sign-on (SSO) -- allows an employee to enter their credentials one time and access a number of applications.

 - Encryption -- encrypts information from the moment it's created until it's sitting at rest in the cloud.

 - Compliance reporting tools -- ensure that the company's security systems comply with corporate policies and government regulations.

 - User behavior analytics -- identifies aberrant behavior indicative of an attack or data breach.